linhaowei1/HMC/README.md

 This directory contains the code and resources of the project: **Hierarchical Multi-label Classification (HMC)**.
 It is a final course project of *Natural Language Processing and Deep Learning, 2022 Fall*.

-1. In this project, a DeBERTa-based model is implemented to solve the HMC problem via hierarchical label retrive.
+1. In this project, a DeBERTa-based model is implemented to solve the HMC problem via hierarchical label retrieve.
-2. Since the data of this task are long documents (the longest document has more than 10,000 tokens after tokenization), a slide-window based hierarchical encoder is implemented using LSTM.
+2. Since the data of this task are long documents (the longest document has more than 10,000 tokens after tokenization), a slide-window based hierarchical encoder is implemented using LSTM to address this problem.
 3. Please contact Haowei Lin (linhaowei@pku.edu.cn) if you have issues using this software.

 ## Overview of the Model